 Our Fourth Platform develops special after-school programs to engage junior-high school students who are at risk or come from low-income or poverty environments.
 The goal is to develop creative models that reach youth at a critical stage in their lives when they are developing their own self-awareness, identities and values.
-Our programs involve mentoring, community and civic engagement, role-playing civic and history-based games and other models all focused on providing students with a safe and supportive space to become successful citizens.
+Our programs involve mentoring, community and civic engagement, and other models all focused on providing students with a safe and supportive space to become successful citizens.

 We have partnered with the Game Loft in developing and evaluating these models with the hope that they will be models that can be embraced in communities throughout the nation.

 "I Know ME" is a six-year program of mentoring, support, outreach for at risk students and those from low-income and poverty backgrounds.
 Student participants join in the seventh grade and continue through high school.
 The program is designed to achieve the following goals:

 - High Intensity Intervention.
 Students meet in weekly cohort meetings lasting two hours per week during the school year.
 These are supplemented by Peripheral Programming and Individual Relationship Building programs averaging 2-4 hours per month.
 These activities are supplemented by 5 to 7 field trips lasting between 1-3 days each in the summer and semi-monthly parent contacts.

 - Individual Relationship Building.
 Goals and activities are developed and scheduled to meet the need of the student as determined by the Holistic Student Assessment survey.
 The purpose is to assist in emotional control, create trust, encourage empathy, promote reflection, increase optimism, help students conduct positive problem resolution and make referrals for the alleviation of emotional problems.

 - Peripheral Programming.
 Programs specific to individual needs are developed for each student participant in working with staff and mentors.
 A major resource for these efforts are services from the federal government AmeriCorps members who are full time staff generally on two to three years assignments.